 On behalf of Sparton Technology, Inc. (Sparton), S.S.
 Papadopulos & Associates, Inc. (SSP&A) is pleased to submit the subject report.
-The report presents data collected at Sparton's former Coors Road Plant during the operation of the remedial systems in 2010, and evaluations of these data to assess the performance of the systems.
-This report was prepared by SSP&A; Metric Corporation (Metric) collected the data that form the basis of the report and, as in past years, Metric was responsible for the operation of the remedial systems and for other field activities during 2010.
+The report presents data collected at Sparton's former Coors Road Plant during the operation of the remedial systems in 2011, and evaluations of these data to assess the performance of the systems.
+This report was prepared by SSP&A. During the first five months of 2011, Metric Corporation (Metric) was responsible for the operation of the remedial systems, the collection of the data that form the basis of this report, and for other field activities; after the passing away of Gary Richardson of Metric in May of 2011, SSP&A took over the responsibility for these activities effective June 1, 2011.